Uclusion/uclusion-blog/_posts/2020-11-17-waterfall.md

 "Let's try integrating fullcalendar.io".
 If that developer has a tool like Uclusion available to him then he can send an Initiative to measure support.

-The important part of this is that in waterfall world you get a crappy, limited calendar.
+The important part of this is that in waterfall world you get a crappy, limited calendar pre-designed to avoid all complexities that might or might not be expensive to implement.
 In the autonomous world you might get a fully realized nice calendar. **And that's exactly the result the original paper on Scrum predicts:**

 >This kind of autonomy was evident when IBM developed its personal computer.
 A small group of engineers began working
 >on the machine in a converted warehouse in remote Boca Raton, Florida.
 Except for quarterly corporate reviews,